lockss/lockss-rtd-portal/docs/plugin/introduction/concepts.rst

 A plugin can optionally define aspects that help verify that the crawl is obtaining the content it is supposed to:

-*  **Redirect to login URL pattern**: determines whether an HTTP redirect returned by the site is actually a redirect to a login page.
+*  :ref:`Redirect to Login URL Pattern`: determines whether an HTTP redirect returned by the site is actually a redirect to a login page.

-*  **Login page checker**: determines if a URL fetched successfully (HTTP 200) is in fact a login page or some other undesirable substitute for the intended content.
+*  :ref:`Login Page Checker`: determines if a URL fetched successfully (HTTP 200) is in fact a login page or some other undesirable substitute for the intended content.

-*  **Content validator**: code that determines if certain URLs pass a validation test, most often a media type check or format validation test.
+*  :ref:`Content Validator`: code that determines if certain URLs pass a validation test, most often a media type check or format validation test.

-*  **Substance patterns**: pattern rules to check that at least one URL processed during the crawl of an AU is substantive (non-trivial), for example to verify that at least one substantive object was processed rather than just tables of contents.
+*  :ref:`Substance patterns`: pattern rules to check that at least one URL processed during the crawl of an AU is substantive (non-trivial), for example to verify that at least one substantive object was processed rather than just tables of contents.

-*  **Substance predicate**: code that determines whether a collected URL has substantive content.
+*  :ref:`Substance Predicate`: code that determines whether a collected URL has substantive content.
 Alternative to substance patterns, allows programmatic substance determination.

 The :doc:`../crawl-validation/index` chapter covers these plugin aspects.